giancosta86/epm-plus/README.md

 }
 ```

+### Effects on metadata.json

+**epm-plus** introduces the concept of **metadata-driven install**, which applies when running `epm:install` _without passing packages_: in this case, **epm** will install the dependencies listed _in the metadata descriptor within the current directory_ - failing if such file is missing.

+As a plus, in addition to the usual `dependencies` field, the `devDependencies` field is now available - listing all the dependencies that must be installed **only** when performing a _metadata-driven install_.

+The rationale for this extension resides in the fact that a library might need _support libraries_ - for example, the [velvet](https://github.com/giancosta86/velvet) testing system - only in contexts like _development_ or **CI/CD**; as a consequence, in lieu of having to _manually install_ such libraries, the `devDependencies` field will satisfy all the requirements in a _standardized_ way, via a simple `epm:install` execution.

 ### Effects on epm commands

 By design, _epm will work as usual_, with a handful of brand-new _version-oriented_ features: